- Aim of this page

 Whilst an individual subject to the notification requirements does not legally have to permit the police to enter their property when a visit is conducted, such behaviour is likely to prompt concern and will make the risk assessment process more complicated for the police.

 Section 58 of the 2006 Violent Crime Reduction Act, amended the 2003 Sexual Offences Act to give police the power to enter and search the home address of a registered sex offender where at least two previous attempts to gain entry had been unsuccessful.
 This means that if police are refused entry for the purpose of conducting a risk assessment under MAPPA, they can apply for a search warrant to a local magistrate.
 It is therefore advisable for those subject to the notification requirements to co-operate fully with these visits and to use them as an opportunity to seek advice or information on any relevant issue from their designated PPU officer.

 The frequency of visits will generally be determined by the perceived risk level of the individual in question with lower risk cases being visited on an annual basis and the very highest risk cases on a monthly basis.

 ViSOR is a shared access database of records of those subject to the notification requirements under the Sexual Offences Act 2003, those imprisoned for more than 12 months for violent offences and unconvicted people simply thought to be at risk of offending.
 ViSOR can be accessed by the police, probation and prison service personnel.
 Private companies running prisons are also granted access.

 Travelling abroad whilst under notification requirements

-If you live in England or Wales you will need to notify the police of any intention to leave the UK for 3 days or longer.
+If you live in England or Wales you will need to notify the police of all foreign travel.
 You will need to attend the police station at least 7 days prior to departure and provide the following information:

 - The date of departure from the UK;